 Facilities and Principal Venues

-The Arts Council’s main arts and culture complex, at 251 North Spruce Street, includes the trend-setting Hanesbrands Theatre, which is a multi-functional, black box theatre; the historic Sawtooth Building; and the multi-dimensional Milton Rhodes Center for the Arts.
-Our facilities also include The Arts Council Extension (the ACE Building) just down the block at 419 North Spruce Street.
+Our arts and culture complex, at 251 North Spruce Street, includes Hanesbrands Theatre, a multi-functional, black box theatre; the historic Sawtooth Building; and the multi-dimensional Milton Rhodes Center for the Arts.

-With our array of multi-functional venues where theatre, dance, music, film, visual and other arts experiences entertain, educate and enrich – and where diverse people converge throughout the year to share those experiences, fostering connections that build a spirit of community among them – The Arts Council’s complex of facilities is becoming “the community’s artistic living room”.
+With our array of multi-functional venues where theatre, dance, music, film, visual and other arts experiences entertain, educate and enrich – and where diverse people converge throughout the year to share those experiences, fostering connections that build a spirit of community among them – The Arts Council’s complex of facilities has become “the community’s artistic living room”.